Skip to main content

 • Providing frequent opportunities for hand cleaning

-Plans also support staff, students and their families to practice personal prevention measures that help keep schools low-risk like daily health checks, staying home when sick, and respecting each other's personal space.
+These plans also support staff, students and their families to practice personal prevention measures like monitoring for symptoms of illness and staying home when sick.

 School staff play an important role in keeping schools low risk by following the safety measures below.